Ex-cop who fired into Breonna Taylor’s apartment in flawed, fatal raid goes on trial again

 The trial will mark a second attempt by prosecutors to convict Brett Hankison for his actions on the night Taylor, a 26-year-old Black woman, was shot to death by police after they knocked down the door of her apartment.
 Hankison was acquitted in a state trial last year.

+Jury selection lasted all day Monday and will continue Tuesday morning.
+Lawyers are working to select 16 from a pool of about 50 potential jurors.

-Taylor was shot to death by officers who knocked down her door while executing a search warrant, which was later found to be flawed.
-Taylor's boyfriend fired a shot that hit one of the officers as they came through the door, and they returned fire, striking Taylor in her hallway multiple times.
+Taylor was shot to death by officers who were executing a drug search warrant, which was later found to be flawed.
+Taylor's boyfriend fired a single shot that hit one of the officers as they came through the door, and officers returned fire, striking Taylor in her hallway multiple times.
+The other 32 bullets fired in the raid came from police, investigators determined.

+When gunfire erupted, Hankison ran to the side of the apartment and sprayed bullets through Taylor's windows, later saying he thought he saw a figure with a rifle.
+None of the rounds he fired hit anyone, despite straying into another apartment where a couple with a child lived.
+Officers found no drugs or long guns in Taylor’s apartment.

-Another former officer, Kelly Goodlett, has pleaded guilty to a federal conspiracy charge.
+Another former Louisville officer, Kelly Goodlett, admitted she helped fabricate a portion of the Taylor warrant that linked Taylor to alleged drug activity.
+Goodlett pleaded guilty to a federal charge of conspiracy last year.

 Former detective Joshua Jaynes and former Sgt.
-Kyle Meany are charged with conspiring to deprive Taylor of her civil rights.
+Kyle Meany were also charged with conspiring to deprive Taylor of her civil rights.
 Jaynes and Meany are set to be tried together next year.
 Goodlett is expected to testify against them.
-Hankison is the only officer of the four who was present at the March 13, 2020, raid.
+Hankison is the only officer of the four charged by federal officials who was present at the March 13, 2020, raid.

 The night of the raid, Hankison’s 10 shots didn’t hit anyone as he fired his handgun through Taylor’s glass slider door and bedroom window, but his bullets flew into neighboring apartments with people inside.

-Note: This story has been updated to correct the date of the federal indictments which were in August 2022, not this year.